TobySalusky/cont3xt/README.md

-Cont3xt intends to centralize and simplify a structured approach to gathering contextual intelligence in support of technical investigations.
+**Cont3xt** intends to centralize and simplify a structured approach to gathering contextual intelligence in support of technical investigations.

+> This version of **Cont3xt** is a prototype `(and is no longer actively maintained)`.
+>
+> See the in-development version [here](https://github.com/arkime/arkime/tree/cont3xt6)!

 ![cont3xt screenshot](https://github.com/TobySalusky/cont3xt/blob/master/public/images/Capture.PNG?raw=true)